LeelaChessZero/lczero.org/content/dev/wiki/Running-lc0-on-Android-with-a-chess-GUI.md

 ### Supported Android versions

 All the 64-bit builds on this page are compiled targeting the API Level 21 (equivalent to Android 5.0 Lollipop).
-The 32-bit ones target the API Level 16 (Android 4.1 Jelly Bean).
+The 32-bit ones target the API Level 24 (Android 7.0 Nougat).
 Older Android versions may not work.

 ### Which back-end to choose?